How to Get the Coaching or Consulting You Need to Run a Successful Interior Design Business

 A marketing consultant might prepare a plan for your marketing strategy that details your content pillars, brand voice, recommended cadence for posting, etc. You would then take that plan, write the marketing pieces yourself, and post them to your channels.

 Or, if none of this is in your wheelhouse, you may hire that marketing consultant to not only formulate the plan but to also manage all implementation.
-They could write the marketing pieces and post them to your channels as well.
+They could write the marketing pieces, design the creative, post content to your channels, track analytics, and handle engagement.

 If You’re Attracting the Wrong Clients:

 It’s possible your portfolio, online presence, or copy is not speaking to the right audience.
-Seek the help of a web designer, branding strategist, or copywriter (or all three!)
+In this case, you would seek the help of a web designer, branding strategist, or copywriter (or all three!)

 If You’re Struggling to Understand the Health of Your Business or Run Accurate Financials: